 I've received reports from people who have found partial VIN stampings on the rear of the driver's side cylinder head instead of on the flat pad at the rear of the block.
 Given normal production line schedules and procedures I have no doubt that the person doing the stamping could put the marks in either place.
 The practice of stamping heads seem to have been more common at the Metuchen (code "T") assembly plant; the head pictured below is stamped 9T108444 (image courtesy of Brian Conway).

 The casting date is visible only when the valve covers are removed.
 In the picture above you can barely see that there are numbers to the right of the casting number, in between and just to the left of the middle two valve guides.
 Traditional casting dates of the form "YMDD" appear to be the norm.

-These are the only FE heads with sixteen bolt holes in the exhaust face.
-Notice the four holes per exhaust port in the picture below.
+These heads have sixteen bolt holes in the exhaust face; notice the four holes per exhaust port in the picture below.
 Thanks to Bill Lewis for taking these pictures of my heads soon after removal for restoration.

 Here's the intake port view:

 Ford documentation also lists a head with part number C8WE-6049-A (casting number C8WE-6090-A with date code 8B17 (February 17, 1968), sometimes mistakenly referred to as "Canadian" Cobra Jet heads), but these appear to be quite rare.
 Thanks to Royce Peterson we now have pictures and more info.
 According to Royce, "These heads are race oriented parts distributed directly to Ford factory sponsored competitors with the 428CJ Mustang program in mid-1968.
 The intake port opening measures to stock CJ size but it is raised in the casting about .200" both top and bottom.
 The combustion chamber volume is around 72cc.
 The exhaust ports are 8 bolt pattern".